 In the dead of night, heels clicked along a cold stone floor.
 Nothing stirred but the dust behind the train of a long sapphire dress.
 The sound of her footsteps echoed down the halls, clenching the stale air in a tense atmosphere.
-Her slim figure moved slowly with grace despite the chills forming along her skin.
+Despite the chills forming along her skin, her slim figure moved slowly with grace.
 White lace stretched up along her arms from her fingertips to her shoulders.

 Queen Ritalia of The Sotan Kingdom ruled over this ancient castle and its surrounding forests.
 Despite the luminance surrounding her, she remained trapped in the darkness of her mind.
 From the dark circles around her sapphire eyes to the blank stare they gave, her expression was unsettling.

 Her long blonde curls were beginning to fray into split ends.
 Abruptly a cloaked figure dressed in black darted out from the shadows behind her.
 She barely caught the sound of feet scuffing across the ground.
-Without looking back, the woman flicked her wrist and sent the intruder flying.
+The woman flicked her wrist and sent the intruder flying without looking back.